Choosing the right business bank account can make your business more efficient and save you time and money.

 Suitable for small and medium-sized businesses in their first year of trading.
 Santander is the top rated high street bank according to the British Banking Insight survey.
 They have also been named business bank of the year for the last 3 years running by Moneyfacts.
 Santander’s current account for start-ups offers new customers free banking for up to 18 months.
 Santander also offer an interest rate of 0.1% AER.

 Barclays’ start-up business account offers free banking for the first 12 months.
 After this period there are two simple price plans to choose from, allowing you to select the one that is most suited to your business’ requirements.
 You can also take advantage of their monthly loyalty reward which reduces your bank charges the longer you stay with them.

-The Clydesdale Bank Business Current Account offer a huge 25 months free day-to-day banking for start-ups and switchers.
+The Clydesdale Bank Small Business Account offers a huge 25 months free day-to-day banking for start-ups and switchers.